Sector state of play: Telecommunications

-We’ve looked closely at the telecommunications sector in New Zealand.
-This State of Play describes the current state of the sector, the issues it faces as well as those it needs to prepare for.
+This research looks closely at the telecommunications sector in New Zealand.
+It describes the state of the sector, the issues it faces as well as those it needs to prepare for.
+This work is based on our own research, a survey of infrastructure owners as well as conversations with people within the sector.

 Key findings